Professors | Leaders | Trainers

 - Watch through as many videos as possible on this playlist where the lessons are listed in order.
 If you’re short on time, we recommend watching them at 1.25x or 1.5x speed (click the gear on the YouTube video and select “Playback Speed.”)

-- Survey the grammar that is implicitly taught in each video by looking through the grammar lessons in this free doc which is also available on our Resources page.
-Although the doc is not yet complete, it describes the grammar of the first 30 lessons, and we are adding to it regularly.
+- Survey the grammar that is implicitly taught in each video by looking through the grammar lessons in this free doc which is also available on our resource page.

 - If you’re interested in what vocabulary we introduce in each video lesson at a glance, you can check out this doc.